bsu-cs222-spring25-dll/Project1-SinclairNzenwata-ChibuikeAnyiam/README.md

-# Wikipedia Revision Tracker
+# Wikipedia Revision History Fetcher

 ## Project Summary
 This project retrieves and displays Wikipedia article revision history using Java.
 It fetches revision data via the Wikipedia API, processes it using JSONPath,
 and formats it for display while handling missing pages and redirections.
+It fetches the most recent revisions, including the timestamp and the user who made the edit.

 ## Authors
 - **Chibuike Anyiam**